icejean/orange3-glueviz/README.md

 Mar,16,2020

-Address the isue of displaying vertices ids as real through setting the decimal of orange.data.variable.ContinuousVariable to 0, now it's integer as required.
+Address the issue of displaying vertices ids as real through setting the decimal of orange.data.variable.ContinuousVariable to 0, now it's integer as required.

         # set the number of decimals to 0 for ids of vertices, source & target of edges